ip4-team/MetaFusion/README.md

-This fork sets a conda environment for MetaFusion.
+This fork sets a conda environment for MetaFusion and downloads the necessary references.
+Do:
+`bash setup_metafusion.sh`
-activate the environment with,
+You can activate the environment with,
 `conda activate metafusion`

 ## Original MetaFusion README.md text below